- How are Ewing tumors treated?

 - To keep as much function in affected parts of the body as possible

-- To keep the long-term complications of treatment to a minimum
+- To limit the long-term complications of treatment as much as possible

 Most patients with Ewing tumors are treated in clinical trials according to national treatment guidelines called protocols.
 In the United States, some of the most successful protocols have been those of the Children’s Oncology Group and its forerunners.
 Studies from similar groups in Europe have also produced very important information.
 Most advances in the treatment of Ewing tumors have come from the results of these clinical trials.